“Efficiency is Punished” How Appearing Busy Became More Important Than Working

 As a result of this massive disregard for efficiency and employee wellness for the sake of endless, unnecessary labor, workers mastered performative business.

-Employees, fearful of being assigned even more work for daring to get their job done promptly, feign business to avoid their boss’s attention.
+Employees, fearful of being assigned even more work for daring to get their job done promptly, feign busyness to avoid their boss’s attention.
 They frantically type nothing into their keyboard and schedule pointless meetings no one cares about to show they’re working throughout the day.

 A Better System